kumarnikhil07/Power-Bi-Dashboard/README.md

 SET Retailer =
     CASE
         WHEN oc.OrderNumber > 2 THEN 'Retail Order'
-        WHEN OrderType = 'Bulk Order' THEN 'Retail Order' ELSE 'Non Retail Order'
+        WHEN Ordertype = 'Bulk Order' THEN 'Retail Order' ELSE 'Non Retail Order'
     END
 FROM demo_table3
-JOIN OrderCounts oc ON demo_table3.email = oc.email AND demo_table3.paid_at = oc.paid_at;
+JOIN OrderCounts oc ON demo_table3.email = oc.email AND  demo_table3.paid_at = oc.paid_date;

--- 4. Update Discount_group based on Discount_Code

-UPDATE demo_table3
+4) UPDATE demo_table3

 SET Discount_group =

     CASE

-        WHEN Discount_Code LIKE '%Paytm%' THEN 'Paytm discount' WHEN Discount_Code LIKE '%mpin%' THEN 'Magic Pin discount' WHEN Discount_Code IN ('ITCstoreCash100', 'ITCStoreEK', 'SummerstoreCK10', 'itcstorecash100', 'itcstoreek', 'summerstoreck10', 'itcstoreck', 'itcstorebuyblast', 'itcstoreflash', 'essential', 'jan20') THEN 'Cashkaro discount'
+        WHEN Discount_Code LIKE '%Paytm%' THEN 'Paytm discount'

+        WHEN Discount_Code LIKE '%mpin%' THEN 'Magic Pin discount'

+        WHEN Discount_Code IN ('ITCstoreCash100', 'ITCStoreEK', 'SummerstoreCK10', 'itcstorecash100', 'itcstoreek', 'summerstoreck10', 'itcstoreck', 'itcstorebuyblast', 'itcstoreflash', 'essential', 'jan20') THEN 'Cashkaro discount'

         WHEN Discount_Code IN ('Phpe', 'itcstorephpe', 'itcpp4', 'itcphpe25', 'itcphpe400') THEN 'Phonepay discount'

-        WHEN Discount_Code LIKE '%gpay%' THEN 'Gpay discount' WHEN Discount_Code IN ('itcstorecs', 'itcstorecsapr') THEN 'Convosight' ELSE NULL
+        WHEN Discount_Code LIKE '%gpay%' THEN 'Gpay discount'

+        WHEN Discount_Code IN ('itcstorecs', 'itcstorecsapr') THEN 'Convosight'

+        ELSE NULL

     END;

--- 5. Update cart_buster_item based on Total value

-UPDATE demo_table3
+5) UPDATE demo_table3

 SET cart_buster_item =

     CASE

         WHEN Total > 1500 THEN 'Cart_Buster_2'

         WHEN Total >= 1000 AND Total <= 1499 THEN 'Cart_Buster_1'

         ELSE 'No'

     END;

--- 6. Update InvalidOrder based on UserType and Discount_Amount

-UPDATE demo_table3
+6) UPDATE demo_table3

 SET InvalidOrder =

     CASE

         WHEN UserType = 'Test User' THEN 'Yes'

         WHEN Discount_Amount > 0.9 * Total THEN 'Yes'

        ELSE 'No'

     END;

--- 7. Update Repeater based on the count of distinct orders per email

-UPDATE demo_table3
-SET Repeater =
+7) update demo_tble3 set Repeater =
-    CASE
-        WHEN (SELECT COUNT(DISTINCT(order_id)) FROM demo_table3 GROUP BY email) > 1 THEN 'Yes'
+case when (select count(distinct(order_id)) from demo_taable3 group by email) > 1 then 'Yes'
-        ELSE 'No'
+else 'No'
-    END;
+end;